 At Cat Care, I have been able to pursue this interest in feline health care.
 I really enjoy the challenge of internal medicine cases and try to attend feline continuing education when possible.
 I have been a member of the American Association of Feline Practitioners since 1999 and the American Veterinary Medical Association since 1985.

 On a personal note, I am the mother of two wonderful daughters.
-My oldest daughter recently graduated from college and now lives in Seattle while, my youngest is currently attending college.
-My husband works with race horses for the State of Michigan and is an avid marathon runner.
-I also have two great cats, Orion the Abyssinian and Trinity the crazy Bengal.
-They bring a smile to my face very day even when Trinity is doing something naughty.
+My oldest daughter is a software engineer and lives in Seattle.
+She also has a special interest in cats and volunteers with Meow which is a cat rescue group in Seattle.
+My youngest daughter recently graduated from college with a degree in international journalism.
+Currently she is living overseas working as a copy editor for a newspaper.
+My husband is an equine veterinarian and works as a horse racing analyst for the State of Michigan I have 3 great cats – Trinity the crazy Bengal, Tonks, and Lily.
+They bring a smile to my face every day even when Trinity is doing something naughty or Tonks and Lily are rearranging the newspaper pile.
 I better not forget to mention our dog, Pippin, who is an extremely handsome Pembroke Welsh Corgi.
 He actually gets along great with the cats and prefers cat treats to dog treats.
-When I am not busy with my family, I love to read and I am a member of a local book club.
-I also enjoy walks with Pippin and working out at my health club.
-My favorite activity is traveling to different parts of the world to visit new places.
+When I am not busy with my family, I love to read and take long walks with Pippin.
+I also volunteer weekly as a reading buddy for a grade school in Detroit.
+My other passion is traveling so my husband and I plan to visit some new areas of the world in the next 1-2 years.

 Dr. Tamara A. Sloan: I joined Cat Care, PC in March of 2004.
 Since my husband, Pat (who is not a veterinarian), refers to me as "The Crazy Cat Lady," I guess I have the perfect job!